 Discord caters to more gaming communities — hence, it connects to social media and gaming platforms and apps such as Reddit, Twitch, and Stream.

-MS Teams offers superior support but often gives automated responses
+Discord vs Teams support: MS Teams offers better support but often gives automated responses

 With round-the-clock phone and web support in all paid plans and several other free resources, the platform ensures no user or issue is left unattended.